Car Test Centre, Scotland

 On the day at Inverness (Seafield Road)

 Once underway the test takes around 40 minutes and is the same wherever you sit it.
-The examiner verifies your eyesight at 20 metres, puts one show-me and one tell-me question to you, then accompanies the drive.
-About 20 minutes is independent driving, sat nav or road signs to a named destination, with one of four set manoeuvres and an emergency stop on roughly one test in three.
+The examiner verifies your eyesight at 20 metres, puts one tell-me question to you, then accompanies the drive and asks one show-me question while you are driving.
+About 20 minutes is independent driving, sat nav or road signs to a named destination, with one of the set manoeuvres and an emergency stop on roughly one test in seven.
 The drive covers the local mix of road types within roughly a twenty-minute radius of the centre.
 Across DVSA marking nationally, the fault recorded most often on car tests is junctions - observation, worth drilling on the local routes before your date.

 There is no wait for the verdict, the examiner delivers it at the centre.
 They go over each fault recorded, hand you the DL25 feedback form, and on a pass retain your provisional licence so the full version arrives by post.
 To pass you need no more than 15 driving faults and not a single serious or dangerous one; 48.1% of candidates at Inverness (Seafield Road) currently clear that.